orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 on any icon generate a set of sub=files under it with are the file in different formats.

 ---

+Use loadbalancer from some cloud or use load balancer to test a new feature from builtin

+Certain updates across functions go together; some grouping version

+Applications run some code as their application creator for permissions?
+When is @me used then? (for your own code, or if you lifted the code to your own permissions) Because if I want to execute on someone elses device it should probably say @company wants to execute on your device originating from @me; this originating from; would you want a chain of characters there?
+Or just a single

+Default ether code is just @ether too?
+But we say locally @ether has access, nonlocally they don't. ; Then allow/disallow derivatives of that data to go over the network.
+So separate permission for whether it and its derivatives can be communicated across the network; or specific derivatives like a count of something.

+Then you give the local version of that @company access to certain information (on disk) or whatever.

+If conditional on their thing running have a dynamically if on their

+---
 # Database
 Class$ uses that. - in memory/disk dynamically when necessary
 - Optionally distributed